Why Does My Dog Howl at the Moon

 So Why Do They Do It?

-The plain and simple answer is, that your dog is not barking or howling at the moon but is instead communicating with other dogs.
+The plain and simple answer is that your dog is not barking or howling at the moon but is instead communicating with other dogs.
 The light that emanates from a moonlit night may just push your dog into distress, which means his barks and howls are the results of fear or anxiety.

-When the moon is brighter, you may notice your dog barking more.
-This may be because, most nights, when your dog goes out, it is fairly dark but as the moon is waxing, the night seems brighter.
 Because a dog’s eyes are sensitive to light, a fuller moon appears to be a guiding light in what is normally darkness.
 This can make it more difficult for your dog to find his way.
 Therefore, your pup may be showing his frustration by barking or howling at other dogs suffering the same anguish.

 • Cats